 In the time that I’ve been telling my stories, I’ve lived a full and scandalous life.
 I fell in love and got married.
 I fell out of love and got divorced.
 I fell in love again, but this time I wasn’t in a hurry to get married.
-So I got pregnant instead.
+So I had a baby instead.
+That’s where today’s story picks up.

 I recently shared a story that was made up mostly of me verbally processing my post-election depression, and I briefly touched on finding our way through the dark after two pregnancy losses.
-Those were hard words to write and even harder to share, so it was especially unnerving when those words found themselves on the receiving end of a pissed-off diatribe from a reader calling herself “Darlene Alderson.”
-I have decided to share Darlene’s ill-advised Interneting with you as part of a story that matters to me and to correct the record, because that’s what I get to do when I take off my armor and tell my stories, even when – especially when – some of you don’t like it very much.
+Those were hard words to write and even harder to share, so it was especially unnerving when those words found themselves on the receiving end of a diatribe in the comments from a reader calling herself “Darlene Alderson.”
+I have decided to share Darlene’s ill-advised Interneting with you for your entertainment and to correct the record, because that’s what I get to do when a story is mine, even when – especially when – some of you don’t like it very much.

 Whom ever was the home wrecker, the two of you should stop, at least publicly, being the complete antithesis of utter crap and have the human decency to admit you guys left your wonderful partners for one another.